 3. OP-2’s network routes the emergency call to PSAP in Area 1 according to the location information transmitted by the shared network, such as Tracking Area Code if it needed.

-The challenges to the core network of OP-2 arises, because it needs to choose one PSAP from the area 1, 2 and 3 according to the location information to route the emergency call of the UE.
+The challenges to the core network of OP-2 arises, because it needs to choose the appropriate PSAP based on the location information received from the area 1, 2 and 3 for routing the emergency call.

 When OP-1, OP-2 and OP-3 configure the Tracking Area Code of their networks respectively, it will be difficult for OP-2’s network to identify the location information from the shared network and its own network, as the following example: